omkar3060/apsportfolio.github.io/README.md

   When a new driver joins Ola, there is a structured process they must follow, including background checks, vehicle inspections, training modules, and document verification.
 Each step must be completed before proceeding to the next.
 Each task can be represented as a node in a DAG, with edges indicating dependencies and **Topological sort** can be used as it will provide an ordered sequence of tasks for efficient onboarding.

+**Market Benefits**: Ensure that drivers are well-prepared so that there is better service quality and higher customer satisfaction.

 <p align="center">
   <img src="https://github.com/omkar3060/omkar3060.github.io/blob/main/assets/anim.gif?raw=true" style="width: 400px; height: auto;"  alt="OLA">
 </p>